List of Home and Away characters introduced in 2023: Dana Matheson

 Dana Matheson, played by Ally Harris, made her first appearance on 10 August 2023.
 Harris' casting details were announced along with Jessica Redmayne's, who plays Dana's older sister Harper Matheson on 2 August 2023.
 The siblings have a connection to an established character and will be involved in "a mysterious storyline" following their arrival.
 Harris relocated to Sydney from Perth for filming and she was grateful to do it alongside Redmayne, who also had to relocate.
 Harris knew the cast a little and admitted that she had previously auditioned for some of their roles.
 She told Georgie Kearney of 7Life that she knew Juliet Godwin (Bree Cameron) "slightly" as they both came from Perth and attended the same school.
 She found the cast and crew to be very welcoming and recalled being told that they were like a family during her callback for the role, which she found to be true.
 Describing her character, Harris thought Dana was the opposite of her more "rigid" sister.
 She explained "Dana is definitely a little bit more idealistic and maybe more of a romantic kind of thinker than Harper is."
 She believed that their clashes stemmed from their differing values and "ways of approaching a situation."

+Harris departed in the episode broadcast on 2 September 2026, along with Redmayne as their characters fled Summer Bay following Harper's domestic abuse storyline.
+Of leaving with her on-screen sister, Redmayne stated "I'm incredibly lucky to call Ally my on-screen sister.
+That girl is so talented, and she taught me a lot.
+She kept me calm and we became a wonderful support system for each other.
+I couldn't have done it without her."